Fabian Guerra

-Fabian Guerra (born May 18, 1995) is a Canadian football wide receiver for the BC Lions of the Canadian Football League (CFL).
+Fabian Guerra (born May 18, 1995) is an American football wide receiver for the San Antonio Gunslingers of the Indoor Football League (IFL).
 He played college football at Fairmont State.
 Professionally, he was a member of the Carolina Cobras of the National Arena League (NAL) before joining the Memphis Express of the Alliance of American Football (AAF).
-He was also a member of the Columbus Destroyers of the Arena Football League (AFL) and Montreal Alouettes of the Canadian Football League (CFL).
+He has also been a member of the Columbus Destroyers of the Arena Football League (AFL) and Montreal Alouettes of the Canadian Football League (CFL).

 Early life

 The son of Fabian Guerra Sr. and Diana Benito, Guerra attended Christopher Columbus High School in Miami, where he played football and was on the track team.
 He was teammates with three-star recruit and future Florida State receiver Bobo Wilson, and thus did not receive many targets.

 His grandparents were originally from Cuba and migrated to the Miami area, where his parents were born.
 Raised in a Spanish speaking household, he began playing football at a young age because his dad had played.